About Bahiya Mizan

-All orientalist mythology aside, we value our Arabians for their practical qualities.
+All controversy aside, we value our Arabians for their practical qualities.
 Arabians are unusual.
 You have to meet them to fully appreciate just how much.
 They are conscious beings, intelligent, thoughtful, caring.
 Their empathy is very strong.
 Our Malabars especially are strongly built, yet elegant and nimble, with good heavy bone, above-average height compared to the typical Arabian, and versatile minds and bodies.
 Arabians are wonderful family horses that can excel in a variety of sports as well as working on the farm.

 We welcome visitors.
 You may come meet them for yourself and experience their unique empathy.
 Whether you are able to travel to Barakah Heritage Farm, home of East West, and meet them in person, or must participate from a distance, you can be part of their journey, part of the circle of life and new births and the return of a precious bloodline.